 - In addition to their beauty and symbolic meaning, flowers also play an important role in the pollination of plants

 Preschool Activities with Flower

 Here are the steps I took to help my child learn about the anatomy of a flower:

-- Start with a book: Introduce any life science work, especially a new one, with a book that will hook the child.
+- Introduce any life science work, especially a new one, with a book that will hook the child.
 My Montessori instructor introduced me to Susan Jeffers’ Brother Eagle, Sister Sky, a fabulous book to introduce children to our connection to the earth.

 - Allow your child time to color the flower using Botany Puzzles as a guide.
 I traced the parts of a flower puzzle but there are free printables online.

-- Press a flower for safe shelf keeping and further observation.
-In my Montessori program, I was taught to simply flattened a flower onto a piece of construction paper and covered it with contact paper.
+- Press a flower for safe shelf-keeping and further observation.
+In my Montessori program, I was taught to simply flatten a flower onto a piece of construction paper and covered it with contact paper.
 You could laminate it too.

 More Activities to Learn about Flowers

 - Flower transfer (with flowers that had fallen to the ground in our yard) with tongs for Practical Life